-At Angsana Education our driving philosophy has always been that children learn more creatively and productively in two or more languages.
-We believe in multi-lingual early and primary years learning programs that take advantage of this optimal time in a child’s life for language acquisition and development.
+At Angsana Education our driving philosophy has always been that children learn more creatively and productively in in multilingual environments.
+We believe in multilingual early and primary years learning programs that take advantage of this optimal time in a child’s life for language acquisition and development.
 In this multi-lingual environment children have the opportunity to experience and play with language, to develop proficiency and fluency as part of their everyday lives in partnership with us, their families and communities.

 So how do children manage this?